 Within the 5G-ENSURE project, the set-up of the test bed is limited to the components needed to host the security enablers and run the use cases, showcasing the enablers/technologies developed.
 The focus is on those security elements that need to be in place, bearing in mind that 5G-ENSURE is not providing a full end-to-end 5G network.
 If additional functionalities are required, the test bed should either be interconnected with other test beds or should emulate some of its functions.

-5G-ENSURE plans to make the cyber-security test bed a core asset for current service offers.
 Specific security enablers are a solid basis for developing and deploying current 5G and cloud prototypes.
 Extending and complementing current solutions and test bed implementation to also cover VNF and emerging 5G needs.The test bed comprises one central node with some partner nodes connected to it.
-The test bed design will be based on the use cases and architecture.